hellopradeep69/dev/Next.md

 - vanila arch with i3wm only
-  - pure arch works same too but i am confused with arch and void linux what should i use arch + i3wm  or void + i3wm
+  - pure arch works same too but i am confused with arch and void linux what should i use arch + i3wm  or void + i3wm okie now it seems arch is eazy when compared to void

 - void
- - void seems different gonna try like runit what it does and how hard is it pros (very light weight and nothing ships with it i lit mean nothing ) de (gonna try like i3wm or sway whatever i feel / mostly i3wm)
+ - void seems different gonna try like runit what it does and how hard is it pros (very light weight and nothing ships with it i lit mean nothing ) cons (Hard !! to install or skill issue) de (gonna try like i3wm or sway whatever i feel / mostly i3wm)

 #### thing i use in old (cuz i wont be installing any de like xfce btw i love xfce )